EMPChief/Python-Hotel-Booking/README.md

-# GitHub Scraping Program Hotel Booking

-This is a Python program that uses web scraping techniques to extract data from GitHub repositories.
-The program retrieves information such as repository name, description, stars, forks, and contributors.

-# GitHub Scraping Program Hotel Booking
+# GitHub Python Hotel Booking

-This is a Python program that uses web scraping techniques to extract data from GitHub repositories.
-The program retrieves information such as repository name, description, stars, forks, and contributors.
+This project is a hotel booking system that uses Python and the Pandas library.
+Interactive Python hotel booking system using Pandas.

 This program contains several classes: